Cubs vs. Nationals Player Props Betting Odds

 Hoerner Stats

-- Hoerner has 39 hits with five doubles, a triple, two home runs, seven walks and 17 RBI.
-He's also stolen nine bases.
+- Hoerner has collected 40 hits with five doubles, a triple, two home runs and seven walks.
+He has driven in 17 runs with nine stolen bases.

-- Hoerner will look for his seventh straight game with a hit in this matchup.
-During his last 10 outings he is hitting .295 with a triple, two home runs, two walks and 13 RBI.
+- Hoerner will look for his eighth straight game with a hit in this matchup.
+In his last 10 games he is hitting .295 with a triple, two home runs, two walks and 12 RBI.

 Hoerner Recent Games